- Game Day

 The turnover seemingly shifted momentum in Toronto’s favour, as Ray proceeded to connect on a 45-yard bomb to receiver Spencer Watt.

-However, the Argos would once again be unable to find the endzone, as they were forced to settle on a 37-yard field goal by Waters that cut BC’s lead to just five.
+However, the Argos would once again be unable to find the endzone, as they were forced to settle on a 37-yard field goal by Waters that cut BC’s l

 But the Lions would reclaim their eight point lead, as McCallum capped off a nine-play, 40-yard drive with his second field goal of the outing, this time splitting the uprights from 43 yards.